Santino-Rocchietti/Santino-Rocchietti/README.md

 I'm Santino, an 18-year-old Data Scientist💻.
 I enjoy collaborating as part of a team because it allows me to learn from others and work together to achieve meaningful goals.I’m passionate about using data to uncover insights and solve complex problems, and I love infusing creativity into my projects.
 I’m always open to learning and adapting to whatever challenges come my way!

+Here are 5 fun facts about me:

+1- I enjoy mathematics and philosophy; they fascinate me and keep my curiosity alive.
+2- My favorite programming language is Python—it’s elegant, powerful, and versatile.
+3- I absolutely love traveling; exploring new places and cultures is one of my passions.
+4- I enjoy playing the guitar; it’s my way of relaxing and expressing creativity.
+5- I’m eager to learn more about artificial intelligence and its potential to shape the future.

 # Tech Skills
 ## My Tech Stack
 <p align='center'>